neitsa/neitsa.github.io/games/rimworld/preparelanding/filtering.md

 # Live Filtering

-Instead of having to click on the `Filter` button, you also have the possibility to use `Live Filtering` by chossing this option in the `Options` tab of the main window.
+Instead of having to click on the `Filter` button, you also have the possibility to use `Live Filtering` by choosing this option in the `Options` tab of the main window.
 Be wary that this option may result in CPU heavy combination of filters in some cases, which might result in the game freezing for some time.